j0py/Mini-notation-for-SuperCollider/README.md

 ### Mbind

-The Mbind class returnes a Pbind based on the given mini-notation string.
+The Mbind class returns a Pbind based on the given mini-notation string.

 In fact, you can give it 4 mini-notation strings: S is for the sound, N is for the number, A is for \amp, P is for \pan.
 All 4 are optional.